graphis/binary-cipher/README.md

 To generate binary code from file image.jpg just type:

-`$ ./binary-cipher --encrypt image.jpg > image.bin`
+`$ ./binary-cipher --encode image.jpg > image.bin`

 Now you have binary code of image.jpg in image.bin

-To decrypt file from binary code just type:
+To decode file from binary code just type:

-`$ ./binary-cipher --decrypt image.bin > image.jpg`
+`$ ./binary-cipher --decode image.bin > image.jpg`

 Now you have your file in image.jpg